 One of the most versatile vitamins of all time, its primary function is associated with the development of sight, especially in the perception of colour and building up the capacity to see at night.
 Furthermore, it helps build up the basic blocks of the immune system and directly affect the tissue development of skin and hair as well, going for an all-around healthy growth of the child.

-Here are some common questions asked about postnatal vitamins.
+Here are some frequently asked questions about postnatal vitamins.

-1. Can I take Prenatal Vitamin while Breastfeeding?
+1. Can I Take Prenatal Vitamins When I’m Breastfeeding?

-Most of the time consuming prenatal vitamins isn’t harmful.
-Though the usual function of these vitamins is to help the body cope with the demand of the baby’s growth, these may be useful in providing certain vitamin supplements in the early stages post-delivery.
+Consuming prenatal vitamins isn’t harmful.
+These vitamins help your body cope with the demand of the baby’s growth.
+These may be useful in providing certain vitamin supplements in the early stages post-delivery.
 Such prenatal vitamins are useful only until the first month or so after the delivery since the mother’s body starts changing after that.

-2. Should I take Vitamins for Hair, Skin and Nail during Breastfeeding?
+2. Should I Take Vitamins for My Hair, Skin and Nails While Breastfeeding?

-A post-partum diet can be quite different from the pregnancy diet since each stage of the baby’s development requires demands of specific growth.
+Postpartum diet is different from pregnancy diet since each stage of your baby’s development requires demands of specific growth.
 The best vitamins for breastfeeding moms end up being the best ones for the baby too.
 These together should form the diet structure of the mother and help the baby grow in a natural way as far as possible.

 Also Read: Foods to Eat After Delivery